Pp11112000/Consumer-Goods-Ad-Hoc-Insights/README.md

-# Insights got from the SQL queries
+# Insights got from the SQL Queries

 1. List of Markets in which Customer "Atliq Exclusive" operates its business in APAC region are India, Indonesia, Japan, Philiphines, South Korea, Australia, New Zealand and Bangladesh.
 2. Total Unique Product Count in 2020 is 245.Total Unique Product Count in 2021 is 334.
 Increase in % of Product Count is 36.33%.